uconnwebdev/styleguide/Levente-rules/sass a starting point.md

 	}
 ```

-And when compiled the css would look like this:
+And when compiled the CSS would look like this:

 ```css